 Gregory James Company, Inc. upholds the utmost professional ethics

-We meet or beat the industry standards and guidelines set in place for ethics.
+Gregory James Company, Inc. holds itself to the industry standards and mandates set in place for professional behavior.
 We won't accept anything less from ourselves.
-We have a responsibility not to do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and get paid only if the loan closes.
+We don't do assignments on contingency fees.
+That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
 We don't do assignments on percentage fees.
-That is probably the appraisal professions most important rule, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
-We don't do that.
-Other unethical practices may be established by state law or professional societies that the appraiser belongs.
+That is probably the appraisal professions biggest no-no, because it would tend to make appraisers inflate the value of homes or properties to increase their paycheck.
+We set ourselves to a higher standard.
+Other unprofessional practices may be established by state law or professional societies to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be assured we are going above and beyond to provide an unbiased determination of the home or property value.